Havelock, Quebec

 Havelock is a township in Le Haut-Saint-Laurent Regional County Municipality in southern Quebec, Canada.
-The population as of the Canada 2011 Census was 756.
+The population as of the 2021 Canadian census was 756.
 Neighbouring townships include Franklin to the west, St-Chrysostome to the north and Hemmingford to the east.
-Havelock's southern boundary is situated along the Canada–United States border with New York State, United States.
+Havelock's southern boundary is the Canada–United States border with New York State.

 Located within Havelock is Covey Hill, one of the northernmost hills of the Adirondack Mountains and the highest point in Le Haut-Saint-Laurent Regional County Municipality.

 History

-Named after Major-General Sir Henry Havelock, a British general who served in India, the township was created in 1863 from the west end of Hemmingford Township.
+Named after Major-General Sir Henry Havelock, a British general who served in India, the township municipality was created in 1863 from the west end of Hemmingford Township.

+A quarry of Potsdam sandstone existed in the 19th and 20th century on Covey Hill.
+The material was used to repair Parliament Hill in the 20th century when the Nepean quarry was deemed unfit to be worked.

 Geography

 Communities

-The following locations reside within the municipality's boundaries:
+In addition to the namesake community, the following locations reside within the municipality's boundaries: